bgando/JSFundamentalsMay/Day4Project/directions.md

 A test block starts with an `it` function.
 The `it` function takes two arguments.
 The first one is a statement describing the rule addressed by the test.
 The second is a function that will either evaluate to true or false.
 The expect statement (`expect(ACTUAL === 'inner').to.be.true;`) will evaluate if the statement between the parens `ACTUAL === 'inner'` is true.
 You can almost read it like plain English.
 The expect statement below "expects that the variable ACTUAL equals the value 'inner' to be true".

-      it('a function has access to it\'s own local scope variables',
+      it('a function has access to its own local scope variables',

       function () {
         var fn = function () {